Youth incarceration in the United States: Promoting alternatives: the JDAI

 Most activists in the movement to end youth incarceration believe that the best way to mitigate the impact of detention and incarceration on our youth is to reduce the number of youth that pass through the system.
 By providing credible alternatives to incarceration, this portion of the movement provides opportunities for communities to treat, rather than punish, young offenders—much the way that the juvenile justice system was founded to do.

 The Juvenile Detention Alternatives Initiative (JDAI) is a private-public partnership being implemented nationwide, with pilot programs in California, Oregon, New Mexico and Illinois.
 Their goal is to make sure that locked detention is used only when absolutely necessary.
 As of 2003, the JDAI had produced some promising results from their programs.
 Detention center populations fell by between 14% and 88% in JDAI counties over the course of 7 years (1996–2003).
-These same counties saw declines in juvenile arrests (an indicator of overall juvenile crime rates) during the same time period ranging from 37–54%.
+These same counties saw declines in juvenile arrests (an indicator of overall juvenile crime rates) during the same time period ranging from 37 to 54%.

 Alternatives for juvenile detention centers for rehabilitation and reentry processes for those already incarcerated requires the work of counselors who understand the psychology of these individuals.
 Effective diversion programs are the best strategy to ensure children and youth to stay away from detention centers.
 Diversion programs could include everything from counseling to peer mentoring in order to improve the relationship in the community and remove the stigma of criminal youth.
 There are solutions proven effective for those communities that impose them.
 For example, intervention centers are a progressive solution where trouble kids get the opportunity to be disciplined to correct behavior but the process involves family involvement, community service activities, and one-on-one therapy.
 Legislation work such as Colorado's Smart School Discipline Law work to implement prevention strategies in an early stage starting in school, revise and provide adequate training to police officers in order to find proper disciplinary practice when dealing with trouble students.
 The initiative has become part of a bigger network to be implemented nationwide.